sultanadeel/Redesign_Project/README.md

 LinkedIn Top Skills Dataset

                                                  Project Statement:

-       After performing the necessary Data Wrangling and cleaning in Python Jupyter Notebook, we created several intermediate Tableau visualizations and the final box blot visual to pursuade our audience towards satisfying the claim that "Statistical Analysis, Data Mining and Cloud Computing are becoming top ranked LinkedIn skills and therefore their demand is increasing."
+After performing the necessary Data Wrangling and cleaning in Python Jupyter Notebook, we created several intermediate Tableau visualizations and the final box blot visual to persuade our audience towards satisfying the claim that "Statistical Analysis, Data Mining and Cloud Computing are becoming top ranked LinkedIn skills and therefore their demand is increasing."

-       The existing Tableau Public visualization that i am using for comparison does not explicitly state any claim as such, it just states; " Which LinkedIn skills are hot" and " The most in-demand skills in 2016 for 14 different countries" and " What percentage of countries have these LinkedIn skills in their top 10 skills" .
+The existing Tableau Public visualization that i am using for comparison does not explicitly state any claim as such, it just states;
+" Which LinkedIn skills are hot" and " The most in-demand skills in 2016 for 14 different countries" and " What percentage of countries have these LinkedIn skills in their top 10 skills" .
 It just focuses on the countries aspect of possessing top skills.
 However, I tried to narrow down by excluding skills like mining and commodities, litigation and lawsuits, Social Media Marketing etc. and tried to focus more on technology related skills.
 My final viz is expected to be more persuasive as it clearly identifies the improving trend of skills moving up the ranking ladder

                                                  Dataset Description:

 LinkedIn top skills dataset identifies the skills which are currently, or have been, in demand based on their respective assigned ranks.
 The skills are ranked differently in every country and some countries prioritize a certain skill more or less as compared to other nations.
 The dataset also categorizes the skills on yearly basis and the period from 2014 to 2016 inclusively is used as a framework for analyzing the top skills.
 Moreover, LinkedIn today is the most widely used technology across the globe and is the most preferred platform to get connected, noticed and evaluated by recruiters, companies and even universities.
 Therefore, this dataset aims to analyze the patterns, relationships and trends in the professional skills on the basis of which skills are highly regarded and in demand versus those skills which are only focused towards a certain niche of the applicants and in demand only in a few countries.